Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Regret Lower Bound

-An important implication of \Cref{thm:lower-bound} is that in dynamic bandits, when the regret is measured against a strong dynamic benchmark, the best achievable per-round regret does not converge to zero.
-This stands in contrast to stationary or adversarial bandits with the time-invaraiant benchmark, for which there are algorithms (e.g., UCB \citep{Auer2002} for stationary bandits; Exp3 \citep{Auer2002nonstochastic} for adversarial bandits) that asymptotically achieves zero per-round regret as $T$ goes to infinity.
-In the dynamic setting, each arm undergoes changes that scale linearly with $T$.
-The presence of missing values along with the rapid changes of each arm's expected reward makes it difficult for any algorithm to adapt to the changing environment in time.
-Our result agrees with the lower bound provided in \cite{Besbes2014}, which states that when the total variation of expected rewards scale linearly with $T$, the regret also grows linearly.
+\Cref{thm:lower-bound} implies that under our setup, the best achievable per-round regret with respect to a strong dynamic benchmark does not converge to zero, which differs from stationary or adversarial bandits with a time-invariant benchmark where algorithms like UCB for stationary bandits and Exp3 for adversarial bandits can achieve zero per-round regret as $T$ approaches infinity.
+In our setting, each arm undergoes linear amount of changes, making it challenging for any algorithm to adapt to the changing environment in time.
+Our result aligns with the lower bound from \cite{Besbes2014}, which states that when the total variation of expected rewards is $O(T)$, the regret also grows linearly.

-\section{Algorithm}
+\section{Algorithm \alg\xspace}

-In this section, we present and analyze an algorithm, \alg\xspace (which stands for ``Alternating and Restarting'' algorithm for dynamic ``AR'' bandits).
-Our algorithm \alg, presented in Algorithm~\ref{alg:main}, works in epochs of a predetermined length.
-Within each epoch, the algorithm keeps and updates an estimate of the expected reward of each arm $i\in[k]$.
-Having these estimates, the algorithm alternates between exploitation and exploration steps.
-In the exploitation step, \alg\xspace plays the arm that we call \emph{superior arm}.
-The superior arm is identified using the estimate of the expected rewards and is expected to yield high reward.
-In the exploration step, \alg\xspace plays a \emph{triggered arm} that has not been pulled recently, but has the potential of generating higher expected reward than the superior arm.
-Observe that in order to adapt to changes in the arms' rewards, the algorithm never stops exploring.
-After we have reached the end of the current epoch, we restart the algorithm at the beginning of the next epoch.
-When restarting, we discard the estimates that we previously maintained for each arm and empty the set of triggered arms, which allows us to create new estimates of the expected rewards for each arm with a fresh outlook.
+In this section, we present our algorithm, called \alg\xspace (Alternating and Restarting algorithm for non-stationary "AR" bandits).
+Algorithm~\ref{alg:main} outlines the workings of \alg\xspace, which operates in epochs of a fixed length.
+Within each epoch, \alg\xspace maintains and updates estimates of the expected rewards for each arm $i\in[k]$.
+It alternates between exploitation and exploration steps based on these estimates.
+During exploitation, \alg\xspace plays a "superior arm" expected to yield high rewards, while in exploration, it selects a "triggered arm" that hasn't been pulled recently but has high potential.
+At the end of an epoch, the algorithm restarts.
+As alluded earlier, \alg\xspace effectively balances two inherent tradeoffs in non-stationary MAB problems with AR reward structure.
+Firstly, it addresses the exploration-exploitation tradeoff by alternating between exploiting the superior arm and exploring the triggered arm within each epoch.
+Secondly, it handles the tradeoff between ``remembering''-and-``forgetting'', a commonly considered tradeoff in non-stationary environments \citep{Besbes2014, Bogunovic2016}, via restarting.